Hang-Ups (album)

-Hang-Ups is the second studio album by American punk rock band Goldfinger released by Mojo Records on September 9, 1997.
+Hang-Ups is the second studio album by American punk rock band Goldfinger, released by Mojo Records on September 9, 1997.
 Many of the album's tracks feature more of a ska sound than their debut.
 The album's first single "This Lonely Place" was not as successful as "Here in Your Bedroom", a single off their debut album, but it did gain them numerous talk show appearances and spins of the video, which parodies the 1979 film Alien.

 Like their self-titled debut, the horns on the album are provided by several members of the Orange County ska scene, most notably Dan Regan and Scott Klopfenstein of Reel Big Fish on trombone and trumpet, respectively.
 The song "Carlita" features Angelo Moore of Fishbone on saxophone and vocals.

 "Superman" was used in films Kingpin and Meet the Deedles.
-Two years after its release, the song gained further recognition thanks to the Tony Hawk franchise when it first appeared series Tony Hawk's Pro Skater in addition to its 2012 and 2020 remakes.
-The song has become so strongly associated with Tony Hawk's Pro Skater that it forms a core part of the recognisability of the series, with the 2020 documentary about the games, Pretending I'm a Superman: The Tony Hawk Video Game Story, being named for the song.
+Two years after its release, the song gained further recognition thanks to the Tony Hawk's video game franchise when it first appeared in the first installment of the series, Tony Hawk's Pro Skater in addition to its 2012 and 2020 remakes.
+The song has become so strongly associated with the video game that it forms a core part of the recognisability of the series, with the 2020 documentary about the games, Pretending I'm a Superman: The Tony Hawk Video Game Story, being named from the song.